BhavaharanEdara/TaskManager/README.md

     ```
     cd TaskManager/backend
     ```
-8. Install all dependencies in frontend
+8. Install all dependencies in backend

     ```
     npm i